cakey127/Unity-game/README.md

 # Unity-game
 lil unity game for school project

-To add maps add to the MAPS folder under Assets and place scene in there
+To add maps add to the Scenes folder under Assets and place scene in there